landlab/landlab/docs/source/user_guide/python_numpy_intro.rst

 this code.
 Cython code largely looks like straightforward Python, but may have type declarations or other C++-like features.

-From the user’s perspective, the most important thing to note is that Cython is a compiled language.
-(This isn’t true of Python, which is an interpreted—compiled at run time—language.)
+From the user's perspective, the most important thing to note is that Cython is a compiled language.
+(This isn't true of Python, which is an interpreted—compiled at run time—language.)
 We provide the pre-compiled executables you will need to run Landlab when you install, and this should be sufficient for the vast majority of users.